stevavoliajvar/stop_cloudflare/addon_firefox/whyrejectme/README.md

 Which website rejected me?

 1. Your website reject me.
-2. This add-on will log the FQDN, URL, and current time.
+2. This add-on will log the FQDN, URL, Status code and current time.
 3. You can review it from Option menu.
 ```